Streetcorner Symphony

 "Streetcorner Symphony" is the fifth and final single from American singer-songwriter Rob Thomas's 2005 debut solo album, ...Something to Be.
 It was released on October 16, 2006.
-The song features John Mayer on lead guitar and backing vocals (though John is not credited as an official artist).
+The song features John Mayer on lead guitar and backing vocals (though Mayer is not credited as an official artist).

 This song has been featured on advertisements for ABC's Thursday-night lineup, including Ugly Betty, Grey's Anatomy, and Six Degrees.
-Rob and his band sang it on Good Morning America.
+Thomas and his band sang it on Good Morning America.

 Music video

-The video features concert footage of Rob performing the song.
+The video features concert footage of Thomas performing the song.